Tone of voice is difficult to define clearly or control. It can also be very seriously misunderstood.

-What you can do is analyze at home using FIML techniques or something similar.
+What you can do is analyze at home using FIML techniques.

 When FIML partners focus on analyzing tone of voice long before they are experiencing problems in their relationship, I am confident most of them will not develop problems, and surely most will never develop problems related to tone of voice.

 Tone of voice is accessible to rational analysis and understanding if partners make FIML-type agreements to do so.
-Besides avoiding marital discord, FIML analyses provide many other other kinds of insights into the idiosyncratic specifics of partners’ unique relationships and circumstances.
+Besides avoiding marital discord, FIML analyses provide many other insights into the idiosyncrasies of partners’ unique relationships and circumstances.

 The study can be found here: Still Together?: The Role of Acoustic Features in Predicting Marital Outcome.

 An article about the study can be found here: Words can deceive, but tone of voice cannot.